Sixteen Afghan civilians killed in rogue U.S. attack

 "They (Americans) poured chemicals over their dead bodies and burned them," Samad told Reuters at the scene.

-"They were all drunk and shooting all over the place," said neighbor Agha Lala, who visited one of the homes where killings took place.
+"They were all drunk and shooting all over the place," said neighbour Agha Lala, who visited one of the homes where killings took place.

 "Their (the victims') bodies were riddled with bullets."